influxdata/telegraf/plugins/inputs/sqlserver/README.md

 - *AzureSQLMIOsWaitstats*: Wait time in ms from `sys.dm_os_wait_stats`, number of waiting tasks, resource wait time, signal wait time, max wait time in ms, wait type, and wait category.
 The waits are categorized using the same categories used in Query Store.
 These waits are collected as they occur and instance wide
 - *AzureSQLMIRequests*: Requests which are blocked or have a wait type from `sys.dm_exec_sessions` and `sys.dm_exec_requests`
 - *AzureSQLMISchedulers*: This captures `sys.dm_os_schedulers` snapshots.

+#### database_type = "AzureSQLPool"

+These are metrics for Azure SQL to monitor resources usage at Elastic Pool leve.
+These metrics requires additional permissions to be collected, please ensure to check additional setup section in this documentation.

+- *AzureSQLPoolResourceStats*: Returns resource usage statistics for the current elastic pool in a SQL Database server.
+Queried from `sys.dm_resource_governor_resource_pools_history_ex`.
+- *AzureSQLPoolResourceGovernance*: Returns actual configuration and capacity settings used by resource governance mechanisms in the current elastic pool.
+Queried from `sys.dm_user_db_resource_governance`.
+A row is returned for each database in the pool.
+- *AzureSQLPoolDatabaseIO*: Returns I/O statistics for data and log files for each database in the pool.
+Queried from `sys.dm_io_virtual_file_stats`.
+- *AzureSQLPoolOsWaitStats*: Returns information about all the waits encountered by threads that executed.
+Queried from `sys.dm_os_wait_stats`.
+- *AzureSQLPoolMemoryClerks*: Memory clerk breakdown from `sys.dm_os_memory_clerks`.
+- *AzureSQLPoolPerformanceCounters*: A selected list of performance counters from `sys.dm_os_performance_counters`.
+Note: Performance counters where the cntr_type column value is 537003264 are already returned with a percentage format between 0 and 100.
+For other counters, please check [sys.dm_os_performance_counters](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-os-performance-counters-transact-sql?view=azuresqldb-current) documentation.
+- *AzureSQLPoolSchedulers*: This captures `sys.dm_os_schedulers` snapshots.

 #### database_type = "SQLServer"